mikewyattdesign/Recapp/README.md

   gems with `$ fig run web bundle install`.
 * In general, you can prefix commands with `$ fig run web`, and they will run in the application container.

+## Issues

+When your computer sleeps, it's possible for the docker container to get out of sync with your operating system clock.
+To fix this (and prevent delayed jobs from failing, you may need to periodically run

+    $ boot2docker ssh sudo ntpclient -s -h pool.ntp.org

+to ensure your boot2docker vm has the correct time.